Welcome To Hell (1981)

 (6 Apr.
 2009)

-months before their second L.P.
-This single was not any more important than the dozens of other releases just like it, but
+a couple months before their second L.P.
+This single was not any more important than the dozens of other releases just like

-"Come on, turn it up!"
-Abaddon utilizes a classic old school drum beat that is typical for the period as Mantas unleashes
+shouting, "Come on, turn it up!"
+Abaddon utilizes a classic old school drum beat that is typical for the period as Mantas

-a Hell of a guitar solo as Cronos shouts his name.
-The song never really gets up to high speed, as this is more of a relaxed
+unleashes a Hell of a guitar solo as Cronos shouts his name.
+The song never really gets up to high speed, as this is more

 "Now I shall feast